Startup and Entrepreneur Visa International Index

 There are 46 startup, entrepreneur, and digital nomad visa programs currently active internationally, allowing participants access and residence in 39 countries.

 Here at NanoGlobals, we view these visas as keys to the increasingly international tech ecosystem.
-To that end, we're collecting data to break down each current program on the market: the cost, allowances, requirements, and how to take advantage as a tech founder.
+To that end, we're collecting data to break down each current program on the market internationally, from Europe to Asia and beyond: the cost, allowances, requirements, and how to take advantage as a tech founder.

 Top Startup and Entrepreneur Visa Programs by Region

 |North America||Canada||Canadian Start-up Visa||Experienced startup founders with existing investement|

 |Asia||Taiwan||Taiwan Entrepreneur Visa||Early-stage founders seeking an incubator experience and investor access|

 |South America||Chile||Startup Chile||Early-stage founders seeking an incubator experience and guaranteed seed funding|

 |Europe||Lithuania||Startup Visa Lithuania||Early-to-mid-stage founders seeking EU access and a self-directed tech ecosystem experience|

 |Cyprus||Cyprus Startup Visa Scheme||Startup||Apply|